note96e/thorium/doc/buildguide.md

     - Install the remaining switches.
 - Install the keycaps.

-#### Note
+> [!NOTE]
-Pogo pins must be soldered vertically to avoid shorts and contact failures.
+>Pogo pins must be soldered vertically to avoid shorts and contact failures.
 I could not find a way to solder them well.

+> [!NOTE]
-The distance between the back side of XIAO and the front side of the PCB is 6 to 7 mm.
+>The distance between the back side of XIAO and the front side of the PCB is 6 to 7 mm.
 Cut the pins of the pin headers to adjust if necessary.

 ## Charging
 Charge the battery after assembly.